ccnmtl/ssnmhugo/content/map/tutorial.md

 ##### What browsers and/or devices should I use for this site?

-The Social Support Network Map Tool can be used on the latest version of following browsers:
+The Social Support Network Map Tool can be used on the latest version of the following browsers:

 * Chrome
 * Firefox